bigcommerce/dev-docs/docs/stencil-docs/localization/localization-tutorial.md

         "powered_by": "Powered by"
     },
 ```
-2. Add the following syntax in the appropriate file.
+2. You can use the handlebars `lang` directive in the appropriate file to show a translated string.

 ```html
 {{lang "translation.key" optionalVariable="someValue"}}